-The Department of Mathematics Undergraduate Program Office is located in 313 Altgeld Hall.
-Our program includes majors in Mathematics, Teaching of Mathematics, Actuarial Science, and Mathematics & Computer Science, as well as a Minor in Mathematics.
+The Department of Mathematics Undergraduate Program includes majors in Mathematics, Teaching of Mathematics, Actuarial Science, and Mathematics & Computer Science, as well as a minor in mathematics.

 The Actuarial Science Program at Illinois has been named a Center of Actuarial Excellence by the Society of Actuaries (SOA), one of a few such programs in the U.S. to be so recognized.
 The program prepares students for careers as actuaries and enterprise risk analysts through a curriculum that reflects the interdisciplinary nature of actuarial science.

-Students have the opportunity to gain research experience in the Illinois Geometry Lab (IGL) where undergraduates work together with graduate students, postdocs and faculty members as part of focused research teams on projects involving visualization of mathematics.
-The IGL also provides students with a wide array of opportunities to engage in campus and community outreach.
+Students have the opportunity to gain research experience in the Illinois Mathematics Lab (formerly known as the Illinois Geometry Lab) where undergraduates work together with graduate students, postdocs, and faculty members on dedicated mathematics research projects.
+The IML also provides students with a wide array of opportunities to engage in campus and community outreach.

 Another opportunity Illinois provides is a set of Honors Sequence courses.
 These are sophisticated courses taught for undergraduates by research-active faculty which provide excellent preparation for graduate level mathematics coursework.